 Driven by a sustainable design philosophy since 2010, and informed by a heritage of Scandinavian design, we create products far beyond trend-driven aesthetics, extending the longevity of every product.

 Our fundamental belief is that life is rarely static.
 Modularity introduced in 2015, serves the highly nuanced expectations and needs of discerning audio consumers.
 With the ability to upgrade and expand as technology or the user evolves, we extend the functional lifetime and create less waste for the planet.

-After analyzing our overall CO2 footprint, we realized that our packaging was a major contributor due to the materials being used.
-We therefore started a process at the end of 2019, to find much better solutions.
+By analyzing our product CO2 footprint, it was clear that packaging was still a big contributor.
+We therefore started a process at the end of 2019 to find much better solutions for packaging.

-The result was launched during Summer 2020, with our new packaging made completely from recycled materials, which has reduced the carbon footprint by more than 60% alone.
-Furthermore, we found solutions to minimize the size and weight of the packaging and in total we can proudly say we have reduced our packaging CO2 footprint by 80%.
+The result was launched in the summer of 2020, with our upgraded packaging made completely from recycled materials, reducing the CO2 footprint by more than 60%.
+Further, by also minimizing dimensions and weight, the total packaging CO2 footprint is reduced by 80%.

 In 2020, we continue our innovation in sustainable audio product design by seeking out, and implementing recycled materials for each component of the headphones, ranging from sustainable Alcantara for ear pads to Ocean Plastic for speaker units.

 During the year we have invested in a new manufacturing setup, and by the end of the year, we are capable of implementing recycled plastic in our headphones reaching a total of 50% reduction in CO2 footprint.